blockchain99/blockchain/bitcoin/readme.md

 * Solution : Pseudonymity

 ## How to validate the legitimacy of coin and prevent double spending?
-* Is the coin legit? (proof-of-work) ->  Use of Cryptographic Hashes
+### 1. Is the coin legit? (proof-of-work) ->  Use of Cryptographic Hashes

+![Key pair: public key and private key ]({{http://www.patternics.com}}/blockchain/image/encription.JPG)
-#### Public Key Crypto: Digital Signature
+* Public Key Crypto: Digital Signature
-![Key pair: public key and private key ]({{http://www.patternics.com}}/blockchain/image/encription.JPG) Key pair: public key and private key
+* Key pair: public key and private key

 ![First, create a message digest using a cryptographic hash Then, encrypt the message digest with your private key]({{http://www.patternics.com}}/blockchain/image/digital_sig.JPG)
-First, create a message digest using a cryptographic hash Then, encrypt the message digest with your private key
+* First, create a message digest using a cryptographic hash
+* Then, encrypt the message digest with your private key

 ![Cryptographic Hash Functions]({{http://www.patternics.com}}/blockchain/image/collision_res.JPG)
-Cryptographic Hash Functions
-First, create a message digest using a cryptographic hash Then, encrypt the message digest with your private key
+#### * Bitcoin guarantee the legitimacy of coin (proof-of-work) by Cryptographic Hash Functions.
+* Consistent: hash(X) always yields same result
+* One-way: given Y, hard to find X s.t. hash(X) = Y
+* Collision resistant: given hash(W) = Z, hard to find X such that hash(X) = Z

-* How do you prevent a coin from double-spending? -> Broadcast to all nodes
+### 2. How do you prevent a coin from double-spending? -> Broadcast to all nodes
+#### Bitcoin prevent the double-spending by Broadcasting to all nodes.